karlpolen/great-books/index.md

 I compiled a list from various sources of best books, including Man Booker, Pulitzer, etc prize winners.
 I added various lists from New York Times, including their annual 10 best list.
 I also added from serveral 100 best of all time lists.

 There is an excel spreadsheet in the repository which I periodically update with new winners and announcements along with my reading progress.
+To access the repository, click on the link to the left.